gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Need to discover which platforms a tool chain can build for.
 - Define some conventions for operating system names.
 - Add some opt-in way to define variants using a matrix of (flavour, tool chain, architecture, operating system).

-## Story: Build debug and release variants of a native component

-TBD

 ## Story: Allow sources to be specified that apply to a particular Target Platform